beerjs/abq/README.md

 # ABQ Beer.js

-BeerJS Abq is a monthly meetup for folks around The Duke City doing cool things with JavaScript.
-Who like beer.
-Sound familiar?
+BeerJS Abq is a monthly meetup for beer liking folks around The Duke City doing cool things with JavaScript.
+By default, we meet the last Wednesday of the month, typically at 6:30pm.
+Sometimes people post a special request (e.g., a date change to accommodate a visitor from out of town) as an issue.

 ## How to join